den-materials/icebreakers/README.md

 ### One Cool Thing

  - Throughout this first week, we are expecting you to learn one cool thing about one of your fellow Developers every day.
-Since you already have a group to share with, share your one cool thing with the group.
+Turn to your neighbor at your table, and share one cool thing about you with them.
- - Now that we know some cool things about each other, tell the whole class one cool thing you learned about one of your group members.
-No repeats, please.
+ - Now that we know some cool things about each other, tell the whole class one cool thing you learned about your neighbor.
  - We have just done a "Whip-Around", which is another activity we will do a few times in this class.

 <!--Actually 9:45 -->